coolcoder13/coders/README.md

-# Python Single Linked List
+# Python Programming
 specially for python lovers
-those who want to learn SLL in python
+those who want to learn coding in python